 Let me note that this isn’t an absolutely comprehensive comparison of every single feature.
 For example, they both claim to be fast.
 I’m not techy enough to know which one is really “faster”.
-These are the features that are important to me.
+These are the features that are important to me as a web developer and site admin.

 |Is there a free version?||Yes||No, 10 day trial||I think if you like the wpSEO feature set, you should go for it right away.
 Configuring your SEO one way and then ditching all that 10 days later seems counter-productive to me.|